Payment is a critical part of all Ecommerce solutions, and understanding the payment process is therefore important - here's a short description:

 As with other hierarchies, the more specific fee applies – a region fee trumps a country fee, and a country fee trumps an all countries fee.
 By default, fees are applied based on the billing country – but you can go to Settings > Ecommerce > Advanced Configuration and use the Fee Calculation setting to use the delivery country instead.

-Each checkout handler must be configured in accordance with the requirements of the payment provider – please select the appropriate guide below:
+A checkout handler must be configured in accordance with the requirements of the payment provider – see the checkout handler documentation for details.

 |Field name||Data type||Length|